 jul 19 2018

-Whereas the previous phenomena refer to separative phenomena, coalescence describes the tendency of suspended media to reassemble and form larger masses.
-The phenomenon occurs between media of the same composition and radically, often irreversibly, changes the macroscopic condition of the colloid.
-As a result, formed homogenous mixtures are often no longer suitable for purpose.
+Whereas creaming and sedimentation refer to a collective or global phenomenon, coalescence describes the tendency of suspended media to reassemble and form larger masses.
+This may occur between media of the same composition and radically, often irreversibly, changes the macroscopic condition of the dispersion.
+As a consequence, these still homogenous mixtures are often no longer suitable for the purpose.

-Particle aggregation refers to the aggregating potential of dispersed phase media in a colloidal system.
-Inter molecular interactions (Van der Waals; electrostatic, depletion...) can cause solid particles to pull together and form assemblies or clusters that significantly impact colloidal stability and reduce product efficacy.
-Unlike in the case of coalescence, aggregated particles are still distinct and do not merge together, however the pulling forces hinter breaking the clusters.
-Often, if ever, a strong mechanical stress is required in order to recover to the initial dispersion state.
+Agglomerates are particles made of smaller particles, called ‘constituent particles’ (i.e. morphologically identifiable).
+In agglomerates, the constituent particles are only ‘weakly’ bound (as opposed to fused constituents of aggregates).
+Particle agglomeration refers to the agglomeration potential of dispersed phase media in a colloidal system.
+Intermolecular interactions (Van der Waals; electrostatic, depletion...) can cause solid particles to pull together and form assemblies or clusters that significantly impact the stability of the dispersion and reduce product efficacy.
+Unlike in the case of coalescence, agglomerated particles are still distinct and do not ‘fuse’ together, however, the pulling forces hinter breaking the clusters.
+Often, if ever, a strong mechanical solicitation is required to recover to the initial dispersion state.

-At Formulaction, we offer a patented technology for colloidal stability analysis that requires no sample preparation for providing quantitative stability analysis up to 200 times faster than conventional tests.
+At Formulaction, we offer a full range of SMLS based devices – the Turbiscan range-that requires no sample preparation for providing quantitative stability analysis up to 200 times faster than conventional tests.
 If you would like any more information, please do not hesitate to contact us.